 Accordingly, the PHP data types are ten primitive data types used to define the PHP variable values.
 Such as integer, string, float, boolean, array, object, and other types such as null, and resources.

-- Scalar Data Types
+• Scalar Data Types:

-- Compound Data Types
+• Compound Data Types

-- Special Data Types
+• Special Data Types

 In the next sections, we will discuss each one in-depth.
+Let’s start with scalar types.

-The PHP Scalar Data Types
+Exploring PHP Scalar Types

-let’s get started right away with the PHP string types.
+Let’s get started with PHP string types.

 PHP String